BG3-Community-Library-Team/bg3-community/Tutorials/Screen-Archery/screen-archery-guide-part-2.md

 title: Part 2 - Fundamentals (wip)
 description: General tips and settings to create compositions without third party tools
 published: false
-date: 2024-12-09T04:28:15.223Z
+date: 2024-12-09T04:59:50.976Z
 tags: guide, wip, screen archery
 editor: markdown
 dateCreated: 2024-10-25T12:27:01.532Z
 ---

+Fancy photo tools are helpful when taking screenshots, but they are absolutely not necessary in order to achieve great shots within the world of BG3.
+This section contains a range of general tips that will help you improve your shots, whether you are using external tools or just the in-game camera.

 # General Tips:

+- **Press F10 to hide the UI before taking a screenshot.**
-- The user interface (UI) is all of the information on your screen that allows you to interact with the game (mini-map, inventory, spell bar and so on). screenshots tend to look better when the UI isn't visible. **On PC, hide the UI by pressing F10.** To unhide, press F10 again.
+The user interface (UI), or the HUD (Head-Up Display) contains all of the information on your screen that allows you to interact with the game.
+In BG3, this is your mini-map, inventory, spell bar, character portraits and so on.
+In general, screenshots look better when the UI isn't visible.
+Luckily, PC players have the option to toggle the UI on and off.
+On PC, hide the UI by pressing F10.
+To unhide, press F10 again.
 There is currently no way to hide the UI on console, but this may come with Larian's official photomode.
+- **Pay attention to the background of your shots.**
+I can't tell you how many times I've taken what I thought was a beautiful screenshot and later noticed a photobombing NPC or some other obstruction in the background that ruined the shot.
+Similarly, a thoughtful and creative background can elevate a good screenshot to a brilliant one.
+The foreground focus point of your shot is important, but don't forget what's behind it.
+- **Take your time.**
+Snapping random screenshots during a game is quick, but setting up a creative, artistic shot that tells a story can take more time than you'd expect.
+Taking the time to choose your characters, accessories, locations and angles will pay off in better shots.
+- **Many real-world photography rules also apply to screen archery.**
+Photography is a skill and an art, and there are many rules that will help improve your shots.
+There are a huge range of guides online that cover the basic rules of photography.
+We also cover some of the basics [here](/Tutorials/Screen-Archery/screen-archery-guide-part-6), specifically in relation to BG3.
+- **It's okay to break the rules sometimes.**
+In the immortal words of Captain Barbossa - the rules are more like 'guidelines' than actual rules.
+Don't be scared to experiment and try new things in your quest for a great shot.
+Sometimes the best shots will come from breaking a few of the rules every once in a while.
+- **Practice, practice, practice.**
+Like any other skill, your screen archery will improve over time if you put in the time to practice.
+Don't expect to get brilliant results at first - it takes time to learn what works and what doesn't.
+Learn from the work of others, allow yourself to fail, and take the time to critically assess your work.
+All of this will help you improve and develop your own unique style (more on that [here](/Tutorials/Screen-Archery/screen-archery-guide-part-6)).

 # Settings:
 - Generally, **you want to set the game's graphic settings as high as possible for screenshots.** If your PC struggles at higher settings, you can turn up the settings when you know you want to take a screenshot and then turn them back down again when you return to gameplay.